Find Affordable College Courses

 Randolph, NJ

 You’ll be in good company if you decide to attend County College of Morris.
 It ranked #3 on our 2023 Best Public Health Associate Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Randolph, County College of Morris is a public college with a moderately-sized student population.
+Located in the large suburb of Randolph, County College of Morris is a public school with a medium-sized student population.

 After completing their Associate Degree, public health graduates from County College of Morris carry an average student debtload of $10,100.